hubertooi/Indeed-jobs-scraping/README.md

 1) jobs_data_scientist.csv and jobs_software_engineer.csv are examples csv.

-2) The output will vary depending
+2) The output will vary depending on the time when job is updated frequently.

 # Enjoy and happy scraping quotes